Arts and humanities are essential to the human experience and their benefits to medical education go far beyond joys and pleasures.

 Apply now for our grants program

 The AAMC will award five $25,000 grants (for a period of up to 18 months) to U.S.-based member schools and teaching hospitals working on new, emerging, or existing arts and humanities programs across the continuum of medical education (UME-GME-CME).
 Applications are due Sept.
 15, 2020.

 Our monograph will reiterate the need for these programs, as well as the AAMC's commitment to integrate arts and humanities into medical education by building on past recommendations.

 A guidebook will feature examples of schools who have successfully developed arts and humanities education.
 It can be used to help others grow their own arts and humanities programs.

-- A professional development pilot program to support the scholarship of program evaluation and assessment of outcomes resulting from educational interventions and programs that integrate the arts and humanities.
+A professional development program will support the scholarship of program evaluation and assessment of outcomes.

-This work is funded, in part by the Josiah Macy Jr Foundation and the National Endowment for the Humanities.
-Any views, findings, conclusions or recommendations expressed in publications and related programming or products do not necessarily represent those of these two organizations.
+This project is supported in part by the National Endowment for the Arts, the Josiah Macy Jr. Foundation, the National Endowment for the Humanities, and the Corporation for Public Broadcasting.
+Any views, findings, conclusions or recommendations expressed in publications and related programming or products do not necessarily represent those of these organizations.